AbdullahAlharbi1998/UFTR-OpenMC-Model/README.md

 This repository contains a high-fidelity, benchmarked, and validated full-geometry OpenMC model of the University of Florida Training Reactor (UFTR).
 It is designed for use in research, education, and daily operations.

+Additionally, it contains various input automation, output processing, and other useful OpenMC scripts, making it a good example and demonstration for a real life application of OpenMC

+## Quick files guide

+fresh_core.py and march2025_core.py are the main scripts, while the jupyter notebook versions of those serve as a demonstration and can be both executed and used, the rest are I/O and xml run setup files

-## About UFTR
+## About the UFTR reactor

-The UFTR is a training and research reactor located at the University of Florida.
-Here are some key details about it:

-- **Type**: Argonaut-type reactor
+- **Type**: Modified Argonaut-type reactor
-- **First Critical**: 1959
+- **First Criticality**: 1959
+- **Most significant modification**: HEU to LEU fuel conversion in 2006
 - **License**: 100 kW
 - **Fuel**: U3Si2-Al plates with a U-235 enrichment of 19.70% by weight
 - **Cladding**: Al6061
 - **Fuel arrangement**:
-  - 14 plates make up one assembly
+  - 14 fuel plates/assembly
-  - 4 assemblies make up one box
+  - 4 fuel assemblies/box
-  - The core consists of 6 boxes arranged in two parallel rows, each containing 3 boxes, with two blades in between boxes
+  - 6 fuel boxes/core; the 6 boxes are arranged in two parallel rows, each containing 3 boxes, with two blades in between boxes
 - **Neutron Absorption**: Control blades tipped with cadmium are inserted between the boxes
-- **Cooling and Moderation**: Water flows from the bottom to the top between the plates and inside the boxes, serving as both the coolant and the neutron moderator
+- **Cooling**: Water flows from the bottom to the top between the plates and inside the boxes
+- **Moderation**: Both water and graphite contribute to the slowing down of neutrons, also both have very similar reactivity worths
-- **Reflector**: The core is composed and surrounded by a graphite, serving as both moderatot and reflector
+- **Reflector**: The core is composed and surrounded by nuclear grade graphite strings, serving as both moderator and reflector

 ## geometry schematics